 The Director of BWC is Lisa Dando, who has worked with women’s organisations in the community and voluntary sector in Brighton and Hove for over 20 years and has a background in mental health service provision.

-BWC employs a small team of 21 members of staff, including the Director, Counselling Services Manager, Counsellors, Volunteer Services Coordinator, Service User Involvement Worker, Inspire Operational Manager, Inspire Liaison Co-ordinator, Inspire Engagement Support Officers, Women’s Accommodation Support Workers, Activities Coordinator, Pre-School Manager, and Deputy Pre-School Manager.
+BWC employs a small team of 20 members of staff, including the Director, Counsellors, Volunteer Services Coordinator, Inspire Operational Manager, Inspire Engagement Support Officers, Fundraising and Communications Coordinator, Service Development Manager, Engagement Support Officer, Administrator and Facilities Coordinator, Toybox Pre-School Manager, and Deputy Pre-School Manager.

 The core staff members are supported by a team of invaluable volunteers who are involved in every level of the organisation and in all services.
 Volunteers come from all sections of the community and with a commitment to support other women.

 The Brighton Women’s Centre Management Committee consists of the Director and 9 Trustees.
 Trustees undertake training on specific areas of development, including fundraising, financial responsibilities and strategic planning.
 Our current trustees are:

 Jane Simmons – Chair

 Apart from spells running a factory and working in PR, Jane has worked in the public/not for profit sector for 30+ years.
 Initially as a Social Worker, working in Children and Families, Mental Health and Older People and then in a range of senior management posts within Social Care and the NHS.
 Much of the work has been in joint planning, commissioning and partnership development across health and social care and with other statutory organisations.
 Currently Jane is working as an independent consultant working for ADASS (Adult Directors of Social Care) alongside other projects to commission services.